ferrnnaando/gameserver-setup/README.md

    - **You have two options to create your FiveM server**: You can run the `run.sh` file that includes a txAdmin web-support dashboard and a bunch of server templates or making it vanilla as the explained way, if you decide to do it from txAdmin you don't need to load    artifacts since txAdmin handles all this process.
 I strongly recommend to use txAdmin, as is a official FiveM server client manager.

    ### - **Facing errors**:
-   - [ citizen-server-impl] Server list query returned an error: System.Threading.Tasks.TaskCanceledException: A task was canceled. <- System.TimeoutException: A task was canceled. <- System.Threading.Tasks.TaskCanceledException: The request was canceled due to the       configured HttpClient.Timeout of 30 seconds elapsing; Uncomment `#sv_master ""` from `server.cfg`.
+   - *[ citizen-server-impl] Server list query returned an error: System.Threading.Tasks.TaskCanceledException: A task was canceled. <- System.TimeoutException: A task was canceled. <- System.Threading.Tasks.TaskCanceledException: The request was canceled due to the       configured HttpClient.Timeout of 30 seconds elapsing*; Uncomment `#sv_master ""` from `server.cfg`.

 ### Warnings
    - FiveM: txAdmin is a